Lion's Mane vs Chaga: Cognitive Support or Antioxidant Power?

 You want clinically-proven cognitive benefits

-Choose Lion's Mane → backed by 7+ human RCTs for focus, memory, and reaction time
+Choose Lion's Mane → backed by 7+ human RCTs suggesting potential benefits for focus, memory, and reaction time

-Choose Chaga → one of the highest natural ORAC scores, strong in-vitro immune evidence
+Choose Chaga → one of the highest natural ORAC scores, with some in-vitro evidence suggesting it may be of interest for general wellbeing

 You are buying your first medicinal mushroom